Craft Your Progress.

 “Freedom lies in being bold.” —Robert Frost

-A leader of creative work does not deplete themselves in the pursuit of progress.
-They preserve access to their own guidance and wisdom, and the connection to their creativity remains strong.
+People who craft progress do not deplete themselves in the pursuit of progress.
+They preserve access to their own guidance and wisdom, and their connection to their creativity remains strong.

 “Delight is a litmus test for what is life-giving.” — John O’Donohue